Sirinrada/Portfolio/README.md

 # **Sirinrada Ek-akkararungroj - Portfolio**

 Welcome to my data and analytics portfolio.
-This repository showcases my academic background, technical skills, and selected projects in data science, data analytics, business analysis, and dashboard development.
+This repository showcases my academic background, technical skills, and selected projects in data science, data analysis, business analysis, and dashboard development.

 ## Table of Contents